 I hope these tips have allowed you to think about your own preparations and shopping experience.
 There are many products, brands and opinions; do your own research in order to spend your money wisely.
 Nothing worse than spending loads of money to have it all sit in the cupboard unused.

 Happy shopping and enjoy your baby.

 Kylie is a Registered Nurse, Midwife and Child & Family Health Nurse with 20 years experience.
 Being a mum of 3 gorgeous children including twins, Kylie understands the needs of parents with babies and young children.
 Kylie prides herself on her dedication to helping people become the best parents they can be and achieving their individual goals.
 Beyond the Bump aims to provide high quality parenting support to families with children from newborn through to preschool in your own home.
 Achieving health and wellbeing for each family member is of upmost importance so families can grow together.
-For more info you can visit her facebook page or call her on 0414257747.
 To see all of Kylie’s articles, click here.